nashville-software-school/client-side-mastery/projects/tier-5/kennels/chapters/EDIT.md

 This component will populate the input fields with the current values from the API.
 We will obtain all necessary values using a `useEffect()` hook.

 Replace the current contents of the **`AnimalForm`** component with the following code.
-You will walk through all of this code with your instruction team.
+You will walk through all of this code with your coaching team.

 ```js
 import React, { useContext, useEffect, useState } from "react"